spotfiresoftware/spotfire-quickstart/terraform/azure/docs/Setup.md

 3. After successfully login, the Azure subscription information is displayed in the terminal.
 Note your Azure's subscription ID and tenant ID.

-### Terraform Configuration

-To provide Terraform with the Azure credentials information, you can copy your Azure's subscription details into the `provider.tf` file respective fields.

-Nevertheless, we recommend not defining these variables into the `provider.tf` file since they could easily be checked into your version control system by mistake.
+### Alternative method: Exporting credentials as environment variables (Terraform)

-The recommended method is to pass these credentials as environment variables.
+You can pass the credentials as environment variables.
 ```
 export ARM_SUBSCRIPTION_ID="00000000-0000-0000-0000-000000000000"
 export ARM_TENANT_ID="00000000-0000-0000-0000-000000000000"
 ```

-Note you could also store these variables in a secure file location and import them before using Terraform.
+Another way is to store these variables in a secure file location and import them before using Terraform.
 For example:
 ```
 . ~/.azure/creds.env
 ```

 See [Azure Provider: Authenticating using a Service Principal with a Client Secret](https://registry.terraform.io/providers/hashicorp/azurerm/latest/docs/guides/service_principal_client_secret) for more detailed information.

+Note: To provide Terraform with the credentials' information, you can copy your subscription details into the `provider.tf` file respective fields.
+Nevertheless, we recommend not defining these variables into the `provider.tf` file since they could easily be checked into your version control system by mistake.